Peter Howell-Jones

 Peter Howell-Jones (born 1962) is a British Anglican priest.
 He has been the Dean of Blackburn since his installation at Blackburn Cathedral on 25 March 2017.
 He was previously vice-dean and a residentiary canon of Chester Cathedral from 2011.

+On Friday 27th June 2025 the Bishop of Blackburn, the Rt Revd Philip North, announced that Peter Howell-Jones had been suspended from his post as Dean of Blackburn pending the outcome of a complaint made under the Clergy Disciplinary Measure.

 Early life and education

 Howell-Jones was born in 1962 in Liverpool, England.
 He was educated at Hillfoot Hey High School, a comprehensive school in Liverpool.
 He trained as a singer and conductor at the School of Music of Huddersfield Polytechnic, and graduated with a Bachelor of Music (BMus) degree in 1984.
 He then undertook teacher training at Bretton Hall College, and completed his Postgraduate Certificate in Education (PGCE) in 1985.

 Having graduated from university and completed his teacher training, Howell-Jones worked as a music teacher.
 He then worked as an "impresario for a leading music tour operator".
 In 1990, Howell-Jones entered St John's College, Nottingham, an open evangelical Anglican theological college, to train for ordained ministry and to study theology.
 He completed his training in 1993 and left the college to begin his curacy.
 He continued his studies on a part-time basis and graduated from St John's College, Nottingham with a Master of Arts (MA) degree in 1996.